-IX.
+VIII.
 JOB PLACEMENT

-The Success Center, located in Room 101 of the Lurleen B. Wallace Hall at the Enterprise Campus, provides an off-campus job placement service for currently enrolled students and graduates of the College.
+Guidance Services provides an off-campus job placement service for currently enrolled students and graduates of the College.
 Job Placement is also available at the Aviation Campus at Ozark in the Student Affairs Department located in Steagall Hall and in the main office at the Aviation Center at Mobile.
 Listings for local part-time and full-time jobs are kept current.
 Students should obtain a referral form for job openings.